wdevore/MachDyne_FPGAs_SBCs/Schoko/projects/SoC/readme.md

 We need to create basic binaries (aka hex files) for testing femto functionality.

 # Assembler
-Clone the basic assembler from the [RISC-V-Assemblers](https://github.com/wdevore/RISC-V-Assemblers) github repo:
+- Clone the basic assembler from the [RISC-V-Assemblers](https://github.com/wdevore/RISC-V-Assemblers) github repo.

 ## Usage
+- Navigate to the *basic* folder.
-- First create and/or modify *\<filename\>.json* file to adjust the input and output.
+- Modify or Copy the **basic.json** file to match you requirements by adjusting the input and output.
 - Run assembler: ```$ go run . *<filename>.json*```
-- Then copy the *.hex* file to your *binaries* folder, for example:
-  - */path-to-parent/Schoko/projects/femto/simulation/binaries*

 Create an **.s** file, for example,